grpc/proposal/A72-open-telemetry-tracing.md

 The `GrpcCommonSetter.set()` and `GrpcCommonGetter.get()` method in C++ should handle both binary (`-bin`) header
-(e.g. `grpc-trace-bin`) and ASCII header from other text map propagators that users configure into gRPC OpenTelemetry, e.g. w3c.
+(e.g. `grpc-trace-bin`) and ASCII header from other TextMap propagators that users configure into gRPC OpenTelemetry, e.g. w3c.

-### Grpc OpenTelemetry Tracing API
+### gRPC OpenTelemetry Tracing API
 This section talks about enabling and configuring OpenTelemetry tracing.
-The OpenTelemetry API will coexist with the
-OpenCensus API until the latter is dropped.
-Only one "grpc-trace-bin" header will be sent for a single RPC.
+The OpenTelemetry API will coexist with the OpenCensus API.
+Only one `grpc-trace-bin` header will be sent for a single RPC as long as only one of OpenTelemetry or OpenCensus is enabled for the channel.

 The APIs are different among languages due to different underlying infrastructures.